Gamma Lines and Dark Matter from Anomaly Cancellation: INTRODUCTION

 Theories where a dark matter candidate is predicted from the cancellation of leptonic or baryonic anomalies have been studied in Refs.~\cite{Duerr:2013lka,Duerr:2014wra,Duerr:2015vna,FileviezPerez:2018jmr,FileviezPerez:2019jju,FileviezPerez:2019cyn,Debnath:2023akj,Debnath:2024vpf,Butterworth:2024eyr}.
+See also the study in Ref.~\cite{Ellis:2017tkh}.
 In this article, we investigate the properties of the fermionic dark matter candidates in the minimal theory for local baryon number~\cite{FileviezPerez:2024fzc}.
 In this context, the dark matter is a Majorana fermion and its stability is a natural consequence coming from symmetry breaking and the matter content.
 It is well-known that one could observe dark matter signatures in different ways: a) in direct detection experiments one looks for the scattering with matter, b) in collider experiments one looks for missing energy signatures, and c) in indirect detection experiments one can look for gamma lines, neutrino lines and other signatures.
-The main goal of this article is to investigate the predictions for gamma lines in theories where a fermionic dark matter candidate is predicted from anomaly cancellation.
+The main goal of this article is to investigate the predictions for gamma lines in the new theory proposed in Ref.~\cite{FileviezPerez:2024fzc}, where a fermionic dark matter candidate is predicted from anomaly cancellation.
 Since the gamma lines from dark matter annihilation are produced at the quantum level it is very important to have anomaly-free gauge theory.
 Only in this context it is possible to perform a full study and compute for example higher order processes leading to gamma-ray lines relevant for indirect dark matter searches.
 For previous studies about gamma lines in gauge theories see Refs.~\cite{Jackson:2009kg,Jackson:2013pjq,Jackson:2013tca,FileviezPerez:2019rcj,Bringmann:2012ez}.

-In this article, we investigate in great detail the predictions for gamma lines in the minimal theory for baryon number taking into account the relic density and direct detection constraints.
+In this article, we investigate in great detail the predictions for gamma lines in the minimal theory for baryon number~\cite{FileviezPerez:2024fzc} taking into account the relic density and direct detection constraints.
 We perform a full study of the different mechanisms generating gamma lines and discuss the correlation between the gamma lines and the other processes generating a continuum spectrum for photons that could spoil the visibility of the gamma lines.
 Our main results can be summarized as follows: \begin{itemize}

 \item In this theory the main mechanisms generating gamma lines are: $\chi \chi \to Z_B^* \to \gamma \gamma$ and $\chi \chi \to Z_B^* \to Z \gamma$, where $Z_B$ is the new gauge boson associated to baryon number.
 Here the effective $Z_B \gamma \gamma$ and $Z_B Z \gamma$ couplings are generated at one-loop level, where inside one has the new electrically charged fields needed for anomaly cancellation.